RaghvendraSinghA/concepts/Life-Skills/energy_management.md

   dementia and Alzheimer's disease.
 - Exercise can increase the size of the hippocampus and prefrontal cortex
   which helps brain to store more information and better decision making.
-- Exercise also makes you physically fit and stronger, which boosts confidence.
+- Exercise also makes you physically fit and stronger, which also boosts confidence.

 ---

 ## Question 7 - What are some steps you can take to exercise more?

-- Start gym exercises with small and achievable goals but, they should make me sweat.
+- Start home-gym exercises with small and achievable goals but, they should make me sweat.
 - I walk 4 km every day, so I don't need to add extra walking to my daily routine.
 - Use stairs instead of elevators when possible.
 - Track my exercise and progress, keeps motivated.